minou65/NMEA2000-BME280/readme.md

   - [Reset](#reset)

 ## Description
-Reads temperature, humidity, and pressure.
-Includes environment calculations
+Measures temperature, humidity and pressure.
+The dew point and heat index are also calculated

 ## NMEA 2000
 Depending on the temperature source, one of the following PNGs are sent